Going back to when I became a self-employed financial adviser in 1991 it was a sales role.

 In his book, ‘A whole new mind’ he writes:

 ‘The last few decades have belonged to a certain kind of person with a certain kind of mind – computer programmers who could crank code, lawyers who could craft contracts, MBA’s who could crunch numbers.
 But the keys of the kingdom are changing hands.
 The future belongs to a very different kind of person with a very different kind of mind – creators and empathizers, pattern recognizers and meaning makers.
 These people – artists, inventors, designers, storytellers, caregivers, consolers, big picture thinkers – will now reap society’s richest rewards and share its greatest joys.’

-What does this mean for advisers?
+What does this mean for financial advisers?